06-05-13. Spring Tree Care: Pest & Disease Management and Fruit Thinning Workshop

 SW Portland, Maplewood neighborhood

 In this hands-on workshop you will learn the basics of springtime pest and disease assesment and fruit thinning to increase the health and abundance of local fruit trees!
 This fun workshop will be an opportunity to gain a basic understanding of the different types of pests and diseases commonly found in the Portland area as well as the importance and how-to of fruit thinning.
+If you have samples of pest and/or disease affected fruit, leaves, or twigs - please bring them to the workshop in a sealed container so we can try to ID them.

 About the instructor: